-All Olam projects are a multi-year PPP between the state and Olam, including The GRAINE project, the new general purpose Port of Owendo, as well as the bulk & mineral port, oil palm and rubber plantations and the SEZ .
-Olam’s role is managing and running these PPP’s on day-to-day basis by ensuring social and environmental best practices, bringing the best agronomy expertise, training and building local capacity.
+All Olam projects are a multi-year PPP between the state and Olam, including The GRAINE project, the new general-purpose Port of Owendo, as well as the bulk & mineral port, oil palm and rubber plantations and the SEZ.
+Olam’s role is managing and running these PPPs on a day-to-day basis by ensuring social and environmental best practices, bringing the best agronomy expertise, training and building local capacity.
 This, we believe, will attract investors to the SEZ and create the necessary infrastructure in SEZ.
 Gabon provides the legal framework and ensures a smooth and fast approval system is in place.
 All projects will help diversify the economy away from oil; by attracting a greater range of overseas companies to invest in Gabon, or encouraging greater participation from rural communities in the formal economy.

 How important is supply chain management in Gabon and within west Africa as a whole?

-Logistics – and importantly – the cost of logistics is a key factor in development of West Africa.
-One challenge is the high charges at the port, which makes exporting less competitive and does not allow industry to develop.
-For example, our bulk and mineral port – we have built a multi-purpose, multi-user mineral port for use by small and medium sized miners.
-Prior to this, it was impossible for some of the mines to develop due to lack of infrastructure and inability to singularly invest in port infrastructure.
+Logistics – and importantly – the cost of logistics is a key factor in the development of West Africa.
+One challenge is the high charges at the port, which makes exporting less competitive and does not allow the industry to develop.
+For example, our bulk and mineral port – we have built a multi-purpose, multi-user mineral port for use by small and medium-sized miners.
+Prior to this, it was impossible for some of the mines to develop due to a lack of infrastructure and the inability to singularly invest in port infrastructure.
 As a result, two mine projects are able to export, as they are not required to invest in this infrastructure.
-On other side, it makes not only imports into Africa costly, but also increasing the cost of living and again making these countries less competitive.
+On the other side, it makes not only imports into Africa costly, but also increases the cost of living and again making these countries less competitive.
 Expensive and poor logistics are a big strain on economic growth.